Looking for boy names starting with R?

 From traditional mainstays like Robert and Richard to new favorites like Ryder and Remy, there’s no shortage of R boy names to consider.

-In recent years, it’s felt like a number of the hottest names come from this letter – just look at the list of most popular picks, containing names like Remington and Rowan.
+In recent years, it’s felt like a number of the hottest names come from this letter – just look at the list of most popular picks, containing names like Riggs and Rome.

-Speaking of Rowan, a handful of these names lean unisex.
-Reese and Riley – and Rowan – all appear in the girls’ Top 1000, too.
+A handful of these names lean unisex.
+Reese, Riley, and Rowan are among the R names for boys that appear in the girls’ Top 1000, too.
 But that hasn’t taken anything away from these names for our sons.
-In fact, all of those names are holding steady for our sons and daughters alike.
+In fact, many of those names are holding steady for our sons and daughters alike.

-While it feels like a long list of R names, the initial ranks just tenth on the list of most popular first initials for our sons.
+While it feels like a long list of R names, the initial ranks just ninth on the list of most popular first initials for our sons.

 Read on for the most popular boy names starting with R, from rising River and Rhodes, to new possibilities you may have never considered.